kln12/Interview_questions/README.md

  3.how to check the connections are going
  4. what is the default permission of linux system
  5.how to knwo the ip address
+ write a script which accepts file or folder, if its folder delete it else print "this is a file"?
+ Commands you will use it for configuring ssh connectivity between 2 machines and what files will be present in .ssh folder?
+How to schedule a shell script in unix machines?
+Need to identify ip addresses in log file and count of ip addresses in log file?
+what is command for checking the running process? how to get PID of process?
+what is command for checking the running process? how to get PID of process?
+How to indentify the number of params that has been sent to shell script?
+is it possible to store a commands output, either success or failure to the same file?
+In shell script can we supply parameters to functions?

 # AWS